 The exact criteria for a transaction to be considered an investment, however, is not so concrete.
 From a broad perspective, there are many different categories of investments.
 Especially in terms of accounting, different transactions may be constituted as investments by different people.
 For example, a lease transaction may be seen as an investment by some but not by others.

-In its very broad definition, an investment can encapsulate any action or operation undertaken with the intention of generating some form of future income.
+In a very broad definition, an investment can encapsulate any action or operation undertaken with the intention of generating some form of future income.
 As such, even the act of producing goods with the intention of reselling them in the future can be seen as an investment.

-What are the different investment methods?
+What are the Different Investment Methods?

 A simple way of classifying investments is to divide them into three categories or “investment methods” which include: